scuzzydude/asimov/asimov.md

 "So-no-lo-ki?
 Sounds like an injun name," said Walker.

 "What I said," said the trader.
-"I asked, him, was he injun, he was dressed like a Yankee, but had this smell about him, needed a washing.
+"I asked him, was he injun, he was dressed like a Yankee, but had this smell about him, needed a washing.
 He said he came from the land of ice and snow."

 "He was gone in the morning," said the trader.
 "Didn't steal nothing, and I didn't think much of it, but when I got up to Kilgore I asked around about the stranger, guess that's how you heard about it."